The Benefits of Strength Training for Weight Loss

 • Bodyweight Exercises: Movements like squats, push-ups, and lunges that use your body weight as resistance.

-See also Tips for Sustainable Weight Loss
+See also Breaking Through a Weight Loss Plateau

 Benefits Beyond Weight Loss